-There are approximately 340 students in the Inaburra Junior School; there are two classes for each year from Kindergarten to Year 6.
+There are approximately 350 students in the Inaburra Junior School; there are two classes for each year from Kindergarten to Year 6.
 Classes in K-2 are capped at 22 students.
-This number increases in Years 3 and 4 before reaching 28 students per class in Years 5 and 6.
+This number increases to 26 pupils in Stage 2 (Years 3 and 4) before reaching 28 students per class in Stage 3 (Years 5 and 6).

-Students requiring extension, enrichment or learning support are supported by the Learning Enrichment team.
-Literacy support and numeracy support are both provided in-class and through withdrawal lessons as needed.
+Students requiring extension, enrichment or learning support are assisted by the Learning Enrichment Team led by Dr Lye Chan Long.
+Literacy and numeracy support are both provided in-class and through withdrawal lessons as needed.
 The programs utilised in this support are tailored to meet the specific needs of individual students.

-One of the features of the Inaburra Junior School is the Year 6 Transition program.
-The goal of this program is to help our students become familiar with the dynamic of secondary education in order to facilitate a smooth transition to the Inaburra Senior School.
-Whilst still enjoying the benefit of the individual primary class teacher, each of our Year Six students is taught by a number of secondary teachers with expertise in specific subjects.
-These lessons take place in specialist classrooms in the Senior School.
-The subjects studied include: Mandarin; P.E.; Music; Visual Art; Media Studies and Science.
-In addition, Year Six students are provided with their own Senior School Timetable and are issued with a Senior Diary, enabling them to learn the skills of organizing homework & numerous teachers' requests.
+One of the features of the Inaburra Junior School is the Year 6 Transition Program.
+The goal of this program is to help our students become familiar with the dynamic of secondary education in order to facilitate a smooth transition to high school.
+Whilst still enjoying the benefit of the individual primary class teacher, each of our Year 6 students is taught by a number of Senior School teachers with expertise in specific subjects.
+These lessons take place in the Stage 3 Learning Centre as well as specialist classrooms in the high school.
+In addition, Year 6 students are provided with their own timetable and are also issued with a school diary, enabling them to learn the skills of organising homework and numerous teachers’ requests.